wtsimkins/zcw-assessment2/README.md

 # Java Assessment 2

 This test is broken up into 7 sections.
-Each section is seperated into its individual branch.
+Each section is separated into its individual branch.

 | Branch Name | Branch Topic |